-In a city as big as Houston, it can be tough to decide what to do in any given weekend, day off or vacation.
+In a city as big as Houston, it can be tough to decide what to do in any given weekend, day-off, or vacation.
 With the various cultures, activities, and areas, narrowing down how to spend the day can be tricky—especially on a budget.

 See the Alligators at Brazos Bend State Park

 If you have a free day in the spring or fall, head an hour southwest to Brazos Bend State Park in Needville.
-The Texas Parks and Wildlife Department estimates that about 250 alligators longer than 6 feet live in the park, and if you go in the right seasons, you’re sure to see one or 20.
+The Texas Parks and Wildlife Department estimates that about 250 alligators longer than six feet live in the park, and if you go in the right seasons, you’re sure to see one or 20.

 Don’t worry.
 The park has never recorded an attack on a human.
 There are signs, however, encouraging a close eye to be kept on small kids and dogs.
 Just keep your distance.
-If the close proximity makes you nervous, some days the visitor center workers will bring out a baby alligator for people to pet—a little less intimidating when it’s only the size of your arm!
+If the close proximity makes you nervous, some days, the visitor center workers will bring out a baby alligator for people to pet—a little less intimidating when it’s only the size of your arm!

 Those born pre-1990 will particularly enjoy this one: a drive-in movie theater.
 The Showboat Drive-In is about 45 minutes northwest of downtown Houston, in Hockley.
-Typically, the drive-in is open on Fridays and Saturdays with times that change along with the seasons to account for daylight hours.
+Typically, the drive-in is open on Fridays and Saturdays, with times that change along with the seasons to account for daylight hours.
 During summer break and other holidays, extended weekday hours are observed.

 Paying the entrance fee will get you in for two movies, which the theater posts on its website each Tuesday ahead of the weekend.
 Bring lawn chairs, pillows, comfortable blankets, and anything else that might make your vehicle or truck bed more cozy for the shows.

-If you plan to visit the Showboat during the summer (or the numerous other months in Houston when it’s hot and humid), keep in mind that car engines must be turned off—no idling allowed.
+If you plan to visit the Showboat during the summer (or the numerous other months in Houston when it’s hot and humid), keep in mind that car engines must be turned off—no-idling allowed.
 There’s also a pretty good snack bar if you’re hungry.

 The Children’s Museum in the Woodlands falls in our $10-or-under category.
-Located north of Houston’s center, the museum functions more as a play place with learning stations and is a great spot for younger kids.
-Activity stations for things like art, critters, building and real-world scenarios like grocery store shopping will keep little ones entertained and having fun.
+Located north of Houston’s center, the museum functions more like a play place with learning stations and is a great spot for younger kids.
+Activity stations for things like art, critters, building, and real-world scenarios like grocery store shopping will keep little ones entertained and having fun.

 Go to the Zoo or Another Museum on Free Days